 WSP are easily disturbed when approached by humans and typically do not significantly acclimate to high levels of disturbance.
 Wintering WSP at beach areas near the Devereux Slough in Santa Barbara County have been documented to be sensitive to disturbance from recreational activities, including walking and jogging (Lafferty 2001).
 This may result in negative impacts to survivorship or cause plovers to abandon a wintering site (Lafferty 2001).
+GLA has noted during surveys that the somewhat cryptic coloring of the WSP make them difficult to see under certain lighting conditions (e.g., in early morning when walkers or joggers are moving in an eastward direction toward the rising sun) and thus, reducing potential for avoidance.
+The need for temporary fencing of some configuration to ensure avoidance is necessary to protect roosting sites that also remains functional as WSP shift roosting areas.

-Walking and jogging on the sand, between Balboa Pier and the Wedge, through the critical habitat area is a commonly observed activity.
-However, limited, on street parking for beach access minimizes recreating in the critical habitat area.
+Limited, on street parking for beach access minimizes recreation activities in the Critical Habitat area.
+Nevertheless, walking and jogging on the sand, between Balboa Pier and the Wedge, through the Critical Habitat area is a commonly observed activity and as noted above, exhibits potential for disturbing roost sites, depending on location.
 Passive beach activities, like sunbathing and swimming, still occur and are most common.
 One public volleyball court is located within the critical habitat area near G Street (and as discussed below, will be removed).